 In addition, CEA CAPA reserves the right to consider an applicant's judicial and academic standing at their home institution, as well as their criminal history, in admission decisions.
 Participants must be in good academic and conduct standing with their home institution prior to going abroad with CEA CAPA.
 Any academic or conduct sanctions, including probationary period, must be completed in full before the program start date.
 If accepted, any criminal sanctions, including probation, must be completed in full before the program start date.
-If accepted, any criminal sanctions, including probation may impact a participant's ability to secure the necessary visa.
+Any criminal record despite resolution may impact a participant's ability to secure the necessary visa.